| Year | Age | Invested (Yr) | Total Invested | Interest Earned | Corpus Balance |

-NPS Calculator – Calculate Retirement Corpus, Lump Sum & Annuity Income
+NPS Calculator – Calculate Retirement Corpus, Lump Sum & Monthly Pension

 What Is NPS (National Pension System)?

-The National Pension System (NPS) is a government-regulated, market-linked retirement savings scheme designed to help individuals build a pension corpus for their post-retirement years.
+The National Pension System (NPS) is a government-backed, market-linked retirement scheme designed to help individuals build a steady income after retirement.

 Who Regulates NPS?

 NPS is regulated by the Pension Fund Regulatory and Development Authority (PFRDA).
-Investments are managed by professional pension fund managers across equity, corporate bonds, and government securities.
+Funds are managed by professional pension fund managers across equity, corporate bonds, and government securities.

 - Encourage long-term retirement savings